 Images from the Noun Project; creators: Nubaia Karim Barsha, Gan Khun Lay, Arafat Uddin, Llisole, ProSymbols

-What we are trying to do in this research thread is combine speaker role recognition with other speech processing modules in order both to improve the performance of the role recognition itself and to provide useful contextual information to the module it is combined with.
+What I was trying to do in this research thread, which was the subject of my PhD dissertation, supervised by Professor Shrikanth Narayanan, is combine speaker role recognition with other speech processing modules, in order to i) alleviate the problem of error propagation and ii) improve the performance of the modules that role recognition is combined with.
 Since, in a real-world scenario, the role recognizer gets the textual information from an ASR system, here we propose building role-specific ASR outputs through lattice rescoring, exploiting the rich information in the generic decoding lattice before pruning it.
 In this paper we propose an end-to-end rich transcription system which performs simultaneously the tasks of ASR, diarization, and role recognition for the case of dyadic interactions.
 Here we combine a speaker role recognizer with a traditional agglomerative speaker clustering module, exploiting information from both the acoustic and linguistic modalities.
-Finally, this paper presents a way to exploit in-domain information about speaker roles in order to improve the performance of a traditional speaker diarization system, answering the question ``which role spoke when”.
+Finally, those papers present a way to utilize in-domain information about speaker roles in order to improve the performance of a traditional speaker diarization system, answering the question ``which role spoke when”.